-Truth be told, making spring rolls requires a little patience, but once you get the knack of folding and rolling, you can churn them out by the dozen.
-If you can fold a napkin, you’re in.
+These spring rolls taste exactly like what they are – chicken and vegetables.
+The oyster sauce flavours the chicken, lending a definite umami taste.
+I’ve also added chilli, lime and sesame seed oil to the filling mixture.
+Whenever I make these, I double the up.
+They freeze really well, which means you’ll have scrumptious homemade snacks on hand.
+In terms of cooking, I prefer a shallow pan fry, although deep frying will work equally well.
+Making spring rolls requires a little patience, but once you get the knack of folding and rolling, you can churn them out by the dozen.
 Fortunately ‘Mrs Fatima’ made the pastry for us, for which I’m eternally grateful.
 Lookout for it in the frozen foods section at Pick n Pay supermarkets.
-The pastry texture is very elastic which makes it relatively forgiving and easy to work with.
+The texture is very elastic which makes it very forgiving and easy to work with.

 Oyster Sauce Chicken Spring Rolls